malteschmitz/tessla-atom2/README.md

 ## Introduction

 This packages provides some IDE-like functions for C-Code and the TeSSLa LTL.
 There are two great GUI extensions that the package provides.
-In Addition to the GUI components this package provides a grammar file for the TeSSLa LTL to enable syntax highlighting for files having the `.tessla` extension.
+In Addition to the GUI components there is also a grammar file for the TeSSLa LTL provided to enable syntax highlighting for files having the `.tessla` extension.
 Make sure to disable other packages providing syntax highlighting for `.tessla` files to get the correct source code visualization.

 ## Dependencies